CongJie-Pan/Dream_of_RedChamber_QA_System/beforeDevWork/learningResorces/Full Process for Coding with AI Coding Assistants.md

 ## **2\. 🧠 Planning & Task Management**

-Before writing any code, it’s important to have a conversation with the LLM to plan the initial scope and tasks for the project.
-Scope goes into `PLANNING.md`, and specific tasks go into `TASK.md`.
-These should be updated by the AI coding assistant as the project progresses.
+BBefore writing any code, it’s important to have a conversation with the LLM to plan the initial scope and tasks for the project.
+Define detailed project objectives, features, and unique aspects of the project, as well as create a project flowchart.
+After evaluating technical feasibility, have the LLM thoroughly review all the above.
+The scope should be documented in `PLANNING.md`, and specific tasks should be listed in `TASK.md`.
+These files should be updated by the AI coding assistant as the project progresses.

 ### **`PLANNING.md`**